matloff/TidyverseSkeptic/README.md

 # TidyverseSkeptic
-An opinionated view of the Tidyverse "dialect" of the R language.
+An opinionated view of the Tidyverse "dialect" of the R language, and its promotion by RStudio.

 ## Norm Matloff, Prof. of Computer Science, UC Davis (former Prof. of Statistics at UCD)

-Note:  This essay is somewhat frank, and since it involves the Tidyverse, is implicitly and sometimes explicitly about RStudio.
+Note:  This essay is somewhat frank, and since it involves the the very popular Tidyverse and RStudio.
 I hope it is polite and taken as constructive criticism.

 I like and admire the RStudio people, including the Tidyverse originator, Hadley Wickham, and have always supported them, both